-Gender equality, energy access and advancing climate action are inextricably linked, and addressing them together can offer multiple development gains across the board.
+Gender equality, energy access and advancing climate action are inextricably linked, and addressing them together can offer multiple development gains.
 Women continue to be more vulnerable to the adverse effects of climate change, energy poverty and especially lack of access to clean cooking.
-However, barriers prevent women from benefiting from, contributing to and taking leadership in the clean energy transition on a level playing field with men.
-One demonstrative example for this - as outlined by the SDG7 Technical Advisory Group's 2022 Policy Brief - is the fact that SDG7 is one of only six SDGs with no gender indicator.
-This impacts policymakers' capacity to make evidence-based decisions due to lack of data.
+In addition, barriers prevent women from benefiting from, contributing to and taking leadership in the clean energy transition on a level playing field with men.
+The lack of data - as outlined by the SDG7 Technical Advisory Group's 2022 Policy Brief and the fact that SDG7 is one of only six SDGs with no gender indicator impacts policymakers' capacity to make evidence-based decisions.
 Additionally, it also affects the efficiency and effectiveness of Energy Compacts, which are supposed to drive commitment to action.
 As such, establishing a baseline on the status of the Energy Compacts in terms of their gender sensitivity was seen to be of value and has been included as part of the review process for 2022.

-The focus on gender began with the Gender and Energy Compact by which over 60 countries and organizations have come together to catalyze action towards gender equality and women's empowerment and accelerate a just, inclusive and sustainable energy transition.
-Following this, Compact proponents were asked to evaluate their Compact against four categories for gender and energy as described to the right.
-The self-reporting responses are shown alongside the expert assessment completed by Energia, the Global Women's Network for the Energy Transition (GWNET), and the UN Industrial Development Organization (UNIDO).
-This provides an understanding of how current Compact commitments align with gender equality, and how the Compact community currently perceives the gender impact of their Compacts.
+The focus on gender began with the Gender and Energy Compact by which over 75 countries and organizations have come together to catalyze action towards gender equality and women's empowerment and accelerate a just, inclusive and sustainable energy transition.
+During the request to report on the progress on the energy compacts, compact proponents were asked to evaluate their Compact against four gender categories as described to the right.
+The self-reporting responses are shown on the following page alongside the expert assessment completed by ENERGIA International Network on Gender and Sustainable Energy (ENERGIA), the Global Women's Network for the Energy Transition (GWNET), and the UN Industrial Development Organization (UNIDO).
+This provides an understanding of how current Compact commitments align with fostering gender equality and women's empowerment, and how the Compact community currently perceives the gender impact of their Compacts.

-1. GENDER NETRUAL
+1. GENDER NEUTRAL